pulkit21273/Globetrotter/README.md

 Due to inactivity, it will spin down and may take a few seconds when used after a certain time (one-time up duration).

-**🚀 Please don't consider it as an issue, as I am using a Free hosting plan.**
+**Please don't consider it as an issue, as I am using a Free hosting plan.**

 ----------------------------------------------------------------------------------